15 Jul 2020

 Ofqual also held a consultation on these proposals.
 Briefly, for each learner, providers will need to submit to exam boards two pieces of information for each subject.
 They will need to state the grade they believe the learner were most likely to have achieved if teaching, learning and exams had happened as planned, and the order of students at their organisation, by performance, for each grade.
 This information will be used to standardise judgements, with a view to allowing fine tuning of the standard applied across providers.

-You may like to watch the information video for students produced by Ofqual.
+You may like to watch the information video that was produced for students by Ofqual.

 GCSE centre assessment grades and rank orders had to be submitted to Awarding Organisations between the 1st and the 12th of June 2020.